auctors/free-lunch/README.md

 - [GNU PSPP](https://www.gnu.org/software/pspp/) - Is a program for statistical analysis of sampled data.
 It is a free as in freedom replacement for the proprietary program SPSS.
 - [jamovi](https://www.jamovi.org/) - Is a new “3rd generation” statistical spreadsheet. designed from the ground up to be easy to use, jamovi is a compelling alternative to costly statistical products such as SPSS and SAS. [![repo](icons/repo.svg)](https://github.com/jamovi/jamovi)
 - [JASP](https://jasp-stats.org/) - JASP is an open-source statistics program that is free, friendly, and flexible. [![repo](icons/repo.svg)](https://github.com/jasp-stats/jasp-desktop)
-- [JMulTi](http://www.jmulti.de/) - JMulTi is an interactive software designed for univariate and multivariate time series analysis.

 ## Personalization